Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Testing Clifford circuits

 Clearly, if $M_U$ and $M_{\tilde{U}}$ are different matrices, then $U$ and $\tilde{U}$ must be different Clifford circuits.
 However, different Clifford circuits can induce the same matrix $M_U$.
 A simple example is a circuit~$U$ that only consists of Pauli gates: if we ignore the $\pm 1$, then conjugation by $U$ is simply the identity map on ${\cal P}^n$, so all Pauli circuits induce the same $M_U=I$.
 We now show that this basically describes the only case where different Cliffords induce the same $M_U$:

-\begin{theorem} Suppose $n$-qubit Clifford circuits $U$ and $\tilde{U}$ have the same induced matrix $M_U$ in Theorem~\ref{th:cliffordlinear}.
-Then there exists an $R\in{\cal P}^n$ such that conjugation by $U$ and conjugation by $R\tilde{U}$ are the same map on the set of all density matrices. \end{theorem}
+\begin{corollary} Suppose $n$-qubit Clifford circuits $U$ and $\tilde{U}$ have the same induced matrix $M_U$ in Theorem~\ref{th:cliffordlinear}.
+Then there exists an $R\in{\cal P}^n$ such that conjugation by $U$ and conjugation by $R\tilde{U}$ are the same map on the set of all density matrices. \end{corollary}

 \begin{proof} First, by right-multiplying $U$ and $\tilde{U}$ with $\tilde{U}^\dagger$, we may assume without loss of generality that $\tilde{U}=I$ and hence $M_{U}=M_{\tilde{U}}=I$.
 We now want to show that $U$ corresponds to some $R\in{\cal P}$.